Get,

 Introduction

-Right from the ancient days, leafy greens have been an important portion of the daily diet.
-Being power-packed with a variety of vitamins and minerals makes them a mandatory addition to every healthy diet plan.
-The fat and sugar content of green leafy vegetables is minimal, which also makes them fit for a weight loss diet.
+Right from ancient days, leafy green vegetables have been an important component of daily diet.
+Being power-packed with a variety of vitamins and minerals makes them a value addition to every healthy diet plan.
+The fat and sugar content of green leafy vegetables is minimal, which also makes them a good fit for a weight loss diet.

 benefits of green vegetables